rolepoint/flump/README.rst

         def delete_entity(self, entity):
             db.session.delete(entity)

-Next you need to put all of this togther and hook it up to a Flask app.
-To do this you create your Blueprints using ``FlumpBlueprint``.
+To hook this into flask you should create a FlumpBlueprint and register it with your app.

 ::